 This has one major implication, though: high powered electricity is flowing through “live” transmission lines that can become dangerously close to drought-primed wood if the utility doesn’t proactively manage vegetation (i.e., trim trees) in the transmission corridor or if winds pick up to the point that they can blow the transmission lines into even closer proximity to the trees.

 In fact, this has happened quite frequently for PG&E: according to a report from the Wall Street Journal, PG&E equipment was responsible for more than 1,500 fires between 2014 and 2017 alone.
-Each of these wildfires had the potential to cause electricity, but, more importantly, significant destruction.
-Sadly, this continued to be the case in 2018 and 2019, with the utility pleading guilty to starting the deadly Camp Fire.
-The California department of forestry and fire protection also determined that electrical distribution lines owned and operated by PG&E were responsible for starting the 2020 Zogg Fire, and, most recently, PG&E has admitted that blown fuses on one of their utility poles may have instigated the 2021 Dixie Fire.
+Each of these wildfires had the potential to cause electricity outages, but, more importantly, significant destruction.
+Sadly, this continued to be the case through 2021, with California fire investigators recently pointing blame to PG&E equipment for the Dixie Fire — the second-largest blaze in the state’s history— and referring the case to prosecutors.

 Timeline of PG&E outages

-According to post event reports to the CPUC, PG&E called major “proactive de-energization” (their term, not ours) events on the following dates in 2019 and 2020:
+According to post-event reports to the CPUC, PG&E called major “proactive de-energization” (their term, not ours) events on the following dates in 2019, 2020, and 2021:

 - June 7-9, 2019: 22,000 customers